NicoleZFortuna/Rpackages/README.md

 [here](https://r4ds.had.co.nz/functions.html).

-This workshop comes with a set of existing functions contained in the MyFunctions.R file of this GitHub repository.
+This workshop comes with a set of existing functions contained in the **MyFunctions.R** file of this GitHub repository.
 If you would prefer to use some of your own existing functions, you are welcome to do so.
-If you choose to do so, not every part of the workshop will apply to you.
+The slides that were used as an introduction to this workshop will also be provided in this repository if you would like to view them again.

 Much of the process of R package building has been automated by a variety of packages that have all had a significant contribution from